icexin/eggos/README.md

 # Special thanks

 The birth of my little daughter brought a lot of joy to the family.
 This project was named after her name `xiao dan dan`.
-My wife also gave me a lot of support and let me update this project in my spare time. :heart: :heart: :heart:
+My wife and mother also gave me a lot of support and let me update this project in my spare time. :heart: :heart: :heart: